“A CEMETERY UNLIKE ANY OTHER IN THE WORLD, IN A TOWN UNLIKE ANY OTHER IN THE USA.

 In correlation with the numerous potential non-traditional amenities that P4 will offer, this necropolis will have a goal unlike many modern day burial grounds: the celebration and preservation of life, both before and after death.

 "This website is simply a rough sketch of P4's prospectus.
-It was mainly setup to help others understand what I have planned for the project so far, where I’m coming from as its creator, what I’d like to see happen and how much work/help it will entail.
+It was designed to help others understand what I have planned for the project so far, where I’m coming from as its creator, what I’d like to see happen and how much work/help it will entail.

-"Cemeteries we built for ourselves, increasingly after 1830, were places with winding roads and picturesque vistas.
+"Cemeteries we built for ourselves, increasingly after 183o, were places with winding roads and picturesque vistas.
 The idea being that you leave behind the mercantile world outside the gates and enter into the space where you can meditate, where you can come into contact with spirituality and concentrate.
 They were quite important spaces for recreation as well.
 Keep in mind, the great rural cemeteries were built at a time when there weren't public parks, or art museums, or botanical gardens in American cities.
 You suddenly had large pieces of ground, filled with beautiful sculptures and horticultural art.
 People flocked to cemeteries for picnics, for hunting and shooting and carriage racing.
-These places became so popular that not only were guidebooks issued to guide visitors, but also all kinds of rules were posted."
+These places became so popular that not only were guidebooks issued to guide visitors, but all kinds of rules were posted."

 Which ones do you think should be included?
 Which ones do you think shouldn't be included?

 Your Opinions Matter!